parli vaijnath temple

 • Shej Aarti (Night): 9:00 PM – 9:30 PM

-Each aarti creates a spiritually uplifting ambiance through traditional music and the recitation of “Om Namah Shivaya”.
+Each aarti at Parli Vaijnath Temple creates a spiritually uplifting ambiance through traditional music and the recitation of “Om Namah Shivaya”.
 These ceremonies purify the mind and body while removing fear from devotees’ lives.

-Mondays hold special significance for Shiva worship, with extended hours for rituals.
+Mondays hold special significance for Shiva worship at Parli Vaijnath Temple, with extended hours for rituals.
 On these days, the puja timing extends from 5:00 AM to 8:00 AM and 12:00 PM to 7:00 PM, compared to the standard hours on other days.

-The Somvar Pooja (Monday worship) includes special ceremonies such as Shadopachar at 5:00 AM and Shringar Pooja at 6:00 PM.
+The Somvar Pooja (Monday worship) at Parli Vaijnath Temple includes special ceremonies such as Shadopachar at 5:00 AM and Shringar Pooja at 6:00 PM.
 Additionally, devotees believe performing Rudrabhishek on Mondays brings particularly powerful blessings.

-For those visiting Parli Vaijnath Jyotirlinga, traditional offerings include:
+For those visiting Parli Vaijnath Temple, traditional offerings include:

 • Bilwa leaves (considered especially sacred to Lord Shiva)